Sebastian Krumbiegel

 Early career

-Born in 1966 in Leipzig, then part of the German Democratic Republic, Sebastian Krumbiegel's musical journey began in church choirs.
-He studied at the Leipzig Church Music School and was a founding member of the a cappella group Die Herzbuben in the mid-1980s, which laid the groundwork for his future success.
+Born in 1966 in Leipzig, then part of East Germany, Sebastian Krumbiegel's musical journey began in church and school choirs.
+He co-founded the a cappella group Die Herzbuben in the mid-1980s, which later evolved into the pop band Die Prinzen after German reunification, securing a record deal with Sony Music in 1991.

 Breakthrough